ministryofjustice/hmpps-probation-headless-bi-poc/README.md

 This project uses gradle which is bundled with the repository and also makes use of

-- [micronaut](https://micronaut.io/) - for compile time dependency injection
+- [Spring Boot](https://spring.io/projects/spring-boot) - for compile time dependency injection
 - [lombok](https://projectlombok.org/) - to reduce boilerplate when creating data classes
 - [jacoco](https://docs.gradle.org/current/userguide/jacoco_plugin.html) - for test coverage reports